Olfactory bulb: Olfactory coding in the habenula

 Further evidence of the link between the olfactory bulb and emotion and memory is shown through animal depression models.
 Olfactory bulb removal in rats effectively causes structural changes in the amygdala and hippocampus and behavioral changes similar to that of a person with depression.
 Researchers use rats with olfactory bulbectomies to research antidepressants.
-Research has shown that removal of the olfactory bulb in rats leads to dendrite reorganization, disrupted cell growth in the hippocampus, and decreased neuroplasticity in the hippocampus.
+Removal of the olfactory bulb in rats leads to dendrite reorganization, disrupted cell growth in the hippocampus, and decreased neuroplasticity in the hippocampus.
 These hippocampal changes due to olfactory bulb removal are associated with behavioral changes characteristic of depression, demonstrating the correlation between the olfactory bulb and emotion.
 The hippocampus and amygdala affect odor perception.
-During certain physiological states such as hunger a food odor may seem more pleasant and rewarding due to the associations in the amygdala and hippocampus of the food odor stimulus with the reward of eating.
+During certain physiological states such as hunger, a food odor may seem more pleasant and rewarding due to the associations in the amygdala and hippocampus of the stimulus with the reward of eating.

 Orbitofrontal cortex

 Olfactory information is sent to the primary olfactory cortex, where projections are sent to the orbitofrontal cortex.
-The OFC contributes to this odor-reward association as well as it assesses the value of a reward, i.e. the nutritional value of a food.
+The OFC contributes to this odor-reward association as well as it assesses the nutritional value of food.
 The OFC receives projections from the piriform cortex, amygdala, and parahippocampal cortices.
 Neurons in the OFC that encode food reward information activate the reward system when stimulated, associating the act of eating with reward.
 The OFC further projects to the anterior cingulate cortex where it plays a role in appetite.
 The OFC also associates odors with other stimuli, such as taste.
 Odor perception and discrimination also involve the OFC.
-The spatial odor map in the glomeruli layer of the olfactory bulb may contribute to these functions.
+The spatial odor map in the glomerular layer of the olfactory bulb may contribute to these functions.
 The odor map begins processing of olfactory information by spatially organizing the glomeruli.
-This organizing aids the olfactory cortices in its functions of perceiving and discriminating odors.
+This organisation aids the olfactory cortices in perceiving and discriminating odors.